Florida to execute man convicted of 1994 killing of college student in national forest

-Unless the U.S. Supreme Court intervenes, Loran Cole is set to be put to death just after 6 p.m. at Florida State Prison for the 1994 killing.
+Loran Cole is set to be put to death just after 6 p.m. at Florida State Prison for the 1994 killing.
 Cole is also serving two life sentences for rape.
+The U.S. Supreme Court denied Cole’s final appeal earlier Thursday.

 According to court records, Cole and a friend, William Paul, befriended the two college students in the Ocala National Forest.
 After talking around a fire, the men offered to take the siblings to see a pond.
 While away from the campsite, Cole and Paul jumped the victims and robbed them.